Growing Curry Leaves Plant is easy when you know all the right tips and tricks. Here’s everything you need to know and more!

 - Place it (colder zones) indoors or in a greenhouse in winter.

 - Use compost and good quality nitrogen-rich fertilizer for lush green foliage.

-- Don’t plant it in the windy spot as it grows upright and has weak limbs and trunk.
+- Don’t plant it in the windy spot when the plant is young, as it grows upright and has weak limbs and trunk.

 They are often used to add flavor to chutneys, rice, soups, stews, dals, curries, vegetable dishes, chicken dishes, and so much more.
 For best flavor, it is most suggested that curry leaves should be fried first in oil.
 Then, you can add the sauteed leaves to the dish while other ingredients are cooking for taste.